loksonarius/wanikani-userscripts/wanikani-reorder-buttons/README.md

 not remove the sort buttons in the cog menu, nor will it disable the use of [hotkeys](#hotkeys) either.

-This setting can be found under the `Display Settings` section of the settings panel.
+This setting can be found under the `Display` section of the settings panel.

 #### 1x1 Mode